RHYTHMIC CONNECTIONS

 Picture

 I LOVE Boomwhackers and have been using them for decades in my music/drum circles, performances, residencies, facilitator trainings and workshops.
-I have used them with very young children to build pitch awareness, thythmic skills and letter awareness.
+I have used them with very young children to build pitch awareness, rhythmic skills and better awareness.
 They are also terrific for exploring the "science of sound" as the length of the tube increases, the pitch of the tube gets lower.

 The beauty of boomwhackers is that they are an inexpensive, lightweight, colorful, and fun variation of pitched percussion that can be used for all kinds of community music-making experiences from drum circles to music improvisation to performance.
 Tones are created by "whacking" the tubes on just about any solid surface.
 Boomwhackers are popular around the world for all ages and abilities!